vlad-scherbich/humanoid_robotics/project/fetch_ws/README.md

 # 1st terminal
-# `one_table.world` file was modified by removing Coke can and adding Spam can (search 'spam_12oz.dae' in the file and replace with the path on your computer)
+`one_table.world` file was modified by removing Coke can and adding Spam can (search 'spam_12oz.dae' in the file and replace with the path on your computer).
-# you need to convert .PLY meshes from YCB db given by David into .DAE for use in Gazebo: http://www.meshconvert.com/
+You need to convert .PLY meshes from YCB db given by David into .DAE for use in Gazebo: http://www.meshconvert.com/

-# GraspIt! and MoveIt accept both formats
+GraspIt! and MoveIt accept both formats
 $ roslaunch fetch_gazebo simulation.launch

-# 2nd terminal
+# 2nd terminal: GraspIt!
 $ roslaunch graspit_interface graspit_interface.launch

-# 3rd terminal
+# 3rd terminal: RViz
 $ roslaunch rviz rviz

-# 4th terminal
-# (1) add object / gripper to GraspIt! and plan grasps
+# 4th terminal: add object / gripper to GraspIt! and plan grasps
 $ ipython  # if not installed, highly recommended

 from geometry_msgs.msg import Pose